LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 > 3  virginica        329.4       148.7        277.6       101.3
 {% endhighlight %}

+FUN can be any function, even a user defined one.

+{% highlight r %}
+# Create a user-defined function to determine the Coefficient of Variation
+coeff_of_var <- function(x) { sd(x) / mean(x) }
+aggregate(. ~ Species, data = iris, FUN = coeff_of_var)
+{% endhighlight %}

+{% highlight text %}
+>      Species Sepal.Length Sepal.Width Petal.Length Petal.Width
+> 1     setosa   0.07041344   0.1105789   0.11878522   0.4283967
+> 2 versicolor   0.08695606   0.1132846   0.11030774   0.1491348
+> 3  virginica   0.09652089   0.1084387   0.09940466   0.1355627
+{% endhighlight %}

 Another useful tool is the `table()` function which is used to create frequency tables, and its nephew `prop.table()`, used to create relative frequency tables.
+The most basic usage is to use it to tabulate frequencies in vectors:

 {% highlight r %}